-For this week’s nail art post, I came up with the idea of using owls, since a lot of readers enjoyed my past tutorials featuring animals or other characters.
+For this week's nail art post, I came up with the idea of doing owl nails, since a lot of readers enjoyed my past tutorials featuring animals or other characters.
 Owls have become a really popular animal in the past few years, even making appearances on items like necklaces and graphic shirts.
 I know some people find owls a bit haunting (those eyes!), but these animated versions are oh-so cute and adorably likeable.

-Believe it or not, this is a very simple design to execute, so you don’t need a lot of skill or precision to create this nail art!
-It actually follows the general techniques in the Totoro nail art I did, so it’s not too challenging – promise.
-Read on for the tutorial:
+Believe it or not, this is a very simple design to execute, so you don't need a lot of skill or precision to do owl nail art!
+It actually follows the general techniques in the Totorro nail art I did, so it's not too challenging - promise.

 What You'll Need:

 - A lilac polish - I used Sally Hansen Xtreme Wear’s Lacey Lilac